infrabel/docs-gnap/states-controllers-views.markdown

 | sidebarKey | The key of the sidebar item that should be set active when this state is currently being displayed. |
 | translations | The base url of the translation files.
 The URL for a specific translation file is constructed as follows: *{translations}*/translations.*{lang}*.json |

-## Loading data for a state

-Usually you will want to display some data on a state.
-You can load this data in the controller but then your view will briefly show an empty list until the data is fully loaded.
-AngularUI Router has a way of pre-loading data so you can prevent this from happening.

-test

 <nav>
   <ul class="pager">
     <li class="next"><a href="/working-with-a-rest-api">Working with a REST API <span aria-hidden="true">&rarr;</span></a></li>